-Launch PHapp® in your Arizona county.
+Launch PHapp® in your Arizona county or tribal nation.

 Start with the rollout steps below, then use your county link in flyers, social posts, agency websites, SMS messages, press releases, and partner outreach.
 This Arizona rollout is part of work built in collaboration with the University of Arizona and Arizona Department of Health Services.